Teleset

-Teleset is a television production company based in Bogotá, Colombia.
+Sony Pictures Television – Latin America & U.S. Hispanic, doing business as Teleset, is a television production company based in Bogotá, Colombia.
 It produced Metástasis, the Spanish-language remake of Breaking Bad.

-Teleset's portfolio contains popular telenovelas such as La Baby Sister, The Useless One, Love in Custody, Three Miracles.
-Working hand in hand with SPT, Teleset has been a pioneer in the TV series genre with programs such as Rosario Tijeras, La prepago, Metastasis, Niñas mal, Popland, Lady, La sellera derosas, La Reina del Flow, El mariachi, En la mouth of the wolf, among others.
-In the entertainment part, Teleset has produced Colombian versions of world-renowned formats such as Who wants to be a millionaire?, Robinson Expedition, Factor X, Popstars, Colombia has talent, among others.
+Teleset's portfolio contains popular telenovelas such as La Baby Sister, The Useless One, Love in Custody and Three Miracles.
+Working hand in hand with Sony Pictures Television through its International Production division, Teleset has been a pioneer in the TV series genre with programs such as Rosario Tijeras, La prepago, Metástasis, Niñas mal, Popland, Lady, La sellera derosas, La Reina del Flow, El Mariachi and En la mouth of the wolf, among others.
+In the entertainment part, Teleset has produced Colombian versions of formats such as ¿Quién quiere ser millonario?, Robinson Expedition, El Factor X, Popstars and Colombia has talent, among others.

 History

 Teleset was founded in 1995 and is one of Colombia's largest independent television producers.
 On January 29, 2009, Sony Pictures Television International acquired a 50% stake in the company.
 On April 1, 2009, Sony Pictures Entertainment consolidated Teleset with its other US and international television companies under the SPT roof such as 2waytraffic, Embassy Row, Starling, and Lean-M. Teleset also has a division in Mexico.